-In the first year of cotton production following a cover crop, differences were observed.
-Watermark soil moisture sensors detected water infiltration occurring at all four depths on the improved soil health side while only the two shallow sensors detected water infiltration on the standard practice side after individual rainfall events (Figure 1).
+In the first year of cotton production following a cover crop, differences were observed and continued to increase the second year.
+Watermark soil moisture sensors detected water infiltration occurring at all four depths on the improved soil health side, while only the two shallow sensors detected water infiltration on the standard practice side after individual rainfall events (Fig. 1).
 This difference is thought to be a direct result of improved soil health.
-Fieldprint Platform output results showed improved sustainability with the improved soil health field compared to the standard practice field shown on a spidergram with smaller values indicating less resource use (Figure 2).
+Fieldprint platform output results showed improved sustainability with the improved soil health field compared to the standard practice field shown on a spidergram with smaller values indicating less resource use (Fig. 2).

 No significant yield differences were observed.
-However, a trend was observed for higher yield on the improved soil health field compared to the standard practice field.
+However, a trend was observed for higher yield on the improved soil health field compared to the standard practice field was observed both years.
 A summary of yield improvements and individual sustainability metrics documenting the initial steps toward continuous improvement are included in Table 1.

 Table 1.
-Lint yield and metrics from the Fieldprint Calculator used to evaluate sustainability as affected by practices to improve soil health in the 2020 Agricenter International fields.
+Lint yield and metrics from the Fieldprint calculator used to evaluate sustainability as affected by practices to improve soil health in the 2020 and 2021 Agricenter International fields.